 A representative office, or liaison office is an entity type designated only for companies formed outside of Hong Kong.
 A representative office must be named the same as its parent company.
 Only Business Registration Office can handle the liaison office.
 It is not allowed to conduct businesses in Hong Kong, but an annual tax return with “NIL” filing is required.
 A liaison office must have local representative to contact for government’s records.
 This entity type is chosen mostly for the purposes of promotion, advertisement, and marketing research in Hong Kong.
 It also plays role as the point of contact to reach potential and local customers (Customer Supporting Service Center), and to build up relationship with Hong Kong suppliers.

 In line of the above preparation among the Hong Kong business entity types, the regulation for sole proprietorship and partnership are simpler and increasingly most complicated for the public companies.
+Hong Kong company formation is highly in demand and it is in need to choose an appropriate business entity type for your company.
 Before following the trend of entering Hong Kong open-oriented market, entrepreneurs should understand their business needs and investigate the pros and cons of each entity type.
 If you are confused to choose, do not hesitate to reach BBCIncorp Limited for clearance.